 Detailed information about the feature of GTC for this semester can be found on the GTC call for proposals.
 A short summary is provided next:

-- OSIRIS, EMIR, MEGARA, and HiPERCAM are offered in this call.
-CanariCam and CIRCE are no longer offered.
+- HORuS, OSIRIS, EMIR, MEGARA, CANARICAM, and HiPERCAM are offered in this call.
+CIRCE is no longer offered.

-- EMIR broad- and narrow-band imaging and long-slit spectroscopy are offered.
-All applicants are recommended to use this tool (which does not include overheads) to optimize the observing time of EMIR targets.
+- EMIR broad- and narrow-band imaging, long-slit and MOS spectroscopy are offered.
+All applicants are recommended to read the instrument manual carefully.

-- OSIRIS “imaging” (broad-band, SHARDS filters, tunable filters), “spectroscopy” (long-slit, MOS), and “frame transfer and fast photometry” are offered.
-Multi-Object Spectroscopy (MOS) observations will be part of the observing queue only if the proposals are ranked in the top half (first and second quartiles) of the Spanish CAT final list.
-However, any proposal in the third and fourth quartiles that has the MOS masks already fabricated from previous semesters will be also included in the observing queue.
-Applicants must indicate whether their MOS masks are to be fabricated or are available from previous semesters.
+- OSIRIS “imaging” (broad-band, SHARDS filters, tunable filters, and NEFER), “spectroscopy” (long-slit, MOS), and “frame transfer and fast photometry” are offered.
+Multi-Object Spectroscopy (MOS) observations will be part of the observing queue only if the proposals are ranked in bands A and B of the Spanish CAT final list.
+However, any proposal in band C that has the MOS masks already fabricated from previous semesters will be also included in the observing queue (still in band C).
+Applicants must indicate whether their MOS masks are to be fabricated or are available from previous semesters (there is a box named “masks” in the submission tool http://cat.iac.es).
 For overheads related to the various observing modes, see the GTC document.

-- HiPERCAM is a high-speed, multi-band imager and a new GTC visitor instrument (Principal Investigator Vik Dhillon).
-It is offered on a shared-risk basis to the community quite likely by the beginning of the semester: September – October 2018.
+- HiPERCAM is a high-speed, five-band imager and a new GTC visitor instrument (Principal Investigator Vik Dhillon).
+It is offered quite likely between September and October, 2019.
+All HiPERCAM observations should be concentrated in this period.

 - For the calculation of overheads, the GTC Observatory strongly recommends the use of the following Phase 2 simulator.

-- Target-of-opportunity proposals are accepted (see here for further details).
-Target-of-opportunity proposals will be recommended whenever they fall in the top half of the ranked proposal list.
+- Target-of-opportunity (ToO) proposals are accepted (see here and here for further details).
+ToO proposals will be recommended with their corresponding priority whenever they fall in bands A and B of the ranked proposal list.
+ToO proposals in band C will not be approved.

-- Approved CAT proposals ranked in the first quartile, will be granted an extended life-time of three semesters, or until their completion, whichever comes first.
-Note that all phase II information must be submitted to the GTC at the deadline corresponding to the semester in which the proposal is accepted.
+- For all approved proposals (bands A, B, C, and filler), GTC Phase 2 information must be submitted to the GTC at the deadline corresponding to the semester in which the proposal is accepted.

 PROTECTED OBJECTS.
 Due to the execution of Guaranteed Time Observations (GTO) of various instrumental teams, all applicants are kindly requested to check the list of protected objects here (follow the links to the corresponding instrument).
 Protected objects cannot be proposed for observation by other users, unless an instrumental setup different to that of the GTO is required.

-FILLER PROPOSALS: In order to have an efficient queue-scheduled observations scheme for the GTC, it is useful to have a set of “filler” programs that can be executed under adverse observing conditions (bad seeing, poor sky transmission, etc.) and with targets spanning a wide range in right ascension (RA).
+FILLER PROPOSALS: In order to have an efficient queue-scheduled observations scheme for the GTC, it is useful to have a set of “filler” programs that can be executed under adverse observing conditions (bad seeing, poor sky transmission, etc.).
+Filler proposals must request common-user instruments (OSIRIS, EMIR, MEGARA) with simple instrumental configurations (filler proposals should not request OSIRIS MOS or tunable filter observations) and must contain targets spanning a wide range in right ascension (RA).
+Filler proposals will only be executed if the observing conditions do not permit observations of proposals in A-, B-, or C-bands.
 Proposers may request filler status for their program, and during the proposal selection process CAT will evaluate their suitability for this category.
 Such proposals can request a large number of observing hours.
 In order to be considered as filler proposals they must fulfil the following requirements:

 - Their observing requirements should be very relaxed, i.e. little or no restrictions on seeing or cloud coverage.